How to Use Your Cellphone for 3D Scanning

 Your cellphone won’t replace the professional 3D scanning hardware.
 However, you do have it with you everywhere you go and it can capture 3D information from the world around you.
 It could give useful results either for fun, reference, or perhaps work, with a little bit of knowledge and effort.

-learn how 3d scanning services work
+Learn how 3D scanning services work